a Christian when he marries and a Buddhist when he dies."

 - One episode of Inuyasha has Kagome momentarily fantasizing a prospective (Western-style, of course) wedding between her friends Miroku and Sango.

 - When Kyoko Otonashi and Yusaku Godai of Maison Ikkoku get married at the end of the series, they decide on a traditional Shinto ceremony.
 A Justified Trope for several reasons:

 - Rumiko Takahashi often uses her works to try to preserve knowledge of Japanese culture and traditions in the face of increasing Western influences.

 - Kyoko and Godai got the money from Grandma Godai, who basically told them they should have a traditional wedding.

-- If memory serves, they also decided on a traditional wedding because Kyoko's marriage to her dead first husband Soichirou had been Western.
+- They also decided on a traditional wedding because Kyoko's marriage to her dead first husband Soichirou had been Western.
 Kind of a way of saying, 'My husband died and nothing will replace him in my heart, but I can love someone else without it being an insult to his memory.'

 - The Godais may be a bit traditional, one of Godai's (many) daydreams has him in a shotgun!
 Shinto wedding to Kozue, while Kyoko and Mitaka are seen in Western dress (Ironically, Mitaka's actual wedding to Asuna was almost certainly Shinto).